usmangt/learning-grafana/chapter-01/installation/install-on-docker-part-2.md

 ### 1 - System Requriements

 - Docker Server:

-    Make sure that docker server is up and running
+    Make sure that the docker server is up and running

 - Port 3306 open

     Make sure port 3306 is open

+##ä 2 - Using the Docker image from the hb